-In accordance with the regulatory expectations, Generali Belgium Compliance function is responsible in particular for overseeing observance of the legal rules, the detail of those activities and responsibilities are clearly define in in point 3.2 (principle 1) of the NBB_2012_14_4 circular.
+In accordance with the regulatory expectations, Generali Belgium Compliance function is responsible in particular for overseeing observance of the legal rules.
+The details of those activities and responsibilities are clearly defined in point 3.2 (principle 1) of the NBB\2012\14 Circular.